typelevel/typelevel.github.com/collections/_posts/2023-04-03-typelevel_toolkit.md

 Typelevel libraries are production-proven, well tested, build upon rock solid semantics, and almost all have Scala 3 support.
 However their entry-point is higher than your usual scripting language.
 Pure functional programming has a reputation of being hard to learn, and Typelevel Toolkit is a way to play in that world, without learning an entire ecosystem first.

-The toolkit includes, among others, a [HTTP client](https://http4s.org/), [CSV parsing library](https://fs2-data.gnieh.org/documentation/csv/) and functions for [handling files cross-platform](https://fs2.io/#/io), **with support for other runtimes besides the JVM**.
+The libraries in the toolkit compliment each other and target common usecases, thus providing a coherent mini-ecosystem, that scales extremely well, thanks to Cats Effect. **With support for other runtimes besides the JVM**.
 This means that your scripts can run in a [JavaScript environment](https://scala-cli.virtuslab.org/docs/guides/scala-js), thanks to [scala-js](https://www.scala-js.org/).
 Or you can use [scala-native](https://github.com/scala-native/scala-native) to get a [native binary](https://scala-cli.virtuslab.org/docs/guides/scala-native), just like Rust and Go!

 `scala-cli` again, makes things easy for us by having simple commands to compile to a certain target: